axelarnetwork/webdocs/docs/setup/join-peer.md

-# Join the Axelar network for the first time (quick sync)
+# Join the Axelar network for the first time (peer sync)

 Start your Axelar node and download the blockchain.

 !> The Axelar network is under active development.
 Use at your own risk with funds you're comfortable using.
 See [Terms of use](/terms-of-use).

-> [!TIP] These instructions syncronize your Axelar node quickly by downloading a recent snapshot of the blockchain.
-If instead you prefer to syncronize your Axelar node using the Axelar peer-to-peer network then see [Join the Axelar network for the first time (peer sync)](setup/join-peer.md)
+> [!TIP] These instructions syncronize your Axelar node using the Axelar peer-to-peer network.
+You can syncronize your node more quickly by downloading a recent snapshot of the blockchain as per [Join the Axelar network for the first time (quick sync)](setup/join.md).

 > [!NOTE] Choose to run your Axelar node on either testnet or mainnet.
 >